Despite my reference at one point that certain authors would have done well

 necessarily excludes a certain sterile, skeptical point of view,

-but likewise opens up completely different possibilities for learning
+but likewise opens up completely different opportunities

 The seminary’s duty is not merely to teach